defenseunicorns/asdf-zarf/README.md

 [zarf](https://github.com/zarf-dev/zarf) plugin for the [asdf version manager](https://asdf-vm.com).

-This proof-of-concept ASDF plugin is not officially supported by the Zarf team.
+This ASDF plugin is not officially supported by the Zarf team.
 Use at your own risk.
+That being said, it has been in use in a variety of environments for several years now and is considered very stable.

 </div>